PeterLinX/beta/README.md

 - Spelling and grammar fixes
 - Reduced Mac and Windows file size
 - Removed Changelly and Shapeshift Exchange — updating available assets and exchange services

-## We absolutely understand the demand to get the Ledger and other hardware devices fully integrated.
-So we will be focusing on this feature over the next few days/weeks.

-# Other features included from the previous build:

 - Login via encrypted key and password
 - Encrypt a private key with a password and save to Morpheus
 - Create new NEO address and save to Morpheus